eclipse/packages/homepage/repository.md

 lead: All the charts, in a single location.
 ---

-The Eclipse IoT packages project decided to host a Helm chart repository in order to share the effort of validating and publishing charts.
+The Eclipse IoT Packages™ project decided to host a Helm chart repository in order to share the effort of validating and publishing charts.
 Eclipse IoT projects are welcome to re-use that infrastructure to publish their charts, whether they are part of an IoT package or not.
 Of course projects can still host their own repositories and charts.